-A director’s service address is the place where an individual director chooses to receive statutory correspondence relating to his or her role in a company, i.e. official letters and notices from Companies House, HMRC, the Insolvency Service, the courts, and other government agencies.
+A director’s service address is the place where an individual director chooses to receive statutory correspondence relating to their role in a company – i.e., official letters and notices from Companies House, HMRC, the Insolvency Service, the courts, and other government agencies.

 Does a director’s service address need to be in the UK?